Purpose

 UNUSABLE

-.
-You can then subsequently choose to rebuild only some of the index partitions to make them USABLE
+UNUSABLE.
+You can then subsequently choose to rebuild only some of the index partitions to make them USABLE.

 Doing so can be useful if you want to maintain indexes only on some